-REPLACEMENT FILTER MATS for Skimmer (holds 1 to 2 mats) and BioFalls (holds 3 mats) if needed.
+REPLACEMENT FILTER MATS for Skimmer (holds 1 to 2 mats) and BioFalls (holds 2 to 3 mats) if needed.
 Be prepared, if you have to replace filters, it’s best to order a few weeks ahead.
 Filter mats last about 2-3 years for both skimmer and BioFalls.
 The Signature Series Style last 3 to 5 years.
 Replace if they are tore or beginning to deteriorate.

 You should make sure you know which size Skimmer and BioFalls you own.
 Browse the Skimmers and BioFalls on the Online store.
 If you do not know the size, measure the mats or the BioFalls and look at the size on the website to match your measurements.
 Most skimmers are large or standard and the mats are the same size for these two skimmers.
 The Grande Skimmer is very large.
 The signature series are rounded or horseshoe shape.
 If you need to identify your skimmer, call us at 877 780-1174 and we will try to figure out for you.